MaartenBaert/ssr/README.md

     cd /usr/lib/i386-linux-gnu
     sudo ln -s libGLU.so.1 libGLU.so
-    sudo ln -s libX11.so.6 libX11.so
-    sudo ln -s libXext.so.6 libXext.so
-    sudo ln -s libXfixes.so.3 libXfixes.so
     sudo ldconfig

 The OpenGL library `libGL.so` is a special case, because on some distributions (Ubuntu, Linux Mint, ...) it is installed in a different location depending on which driver you are using.
 If your distribution has installed the file `libGL.so.1` in the regular 32-bit library directory `/usr/lib/i386-linux-gnu` (e.g. Debian), then run this: